Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Language Support

-• Ueno Zoo and Ueno Park: about 15 minutes on foot
+• Ueno Zoo and Ueno Park: About a 15-minute walk

 Cultural Considerations and Etiquette